-Hindi Alphabet letters are written in a cursive shapes and is recognizable by a distinctive horizontal line running along the tops of the letters that links them together.
+Hindi Alphabet letters are written in a cursive shape and is recognizable by a distinctive horizontal line running along the tops of the letters that links them together.
 Plus they don’t have a no uppercase or lowercase version of each letter.
-The Hindi Alphabet consists of ten vowels and thirty six consonants and are written left to right and linked together by the lines through the top of the letters.
+The Hindi Alphabet consists of ten vowels and thirty-six consonants and is written left to right and linked together by the lines through the top of the letters.

 The Hindi Alphabet is a phonetic alphabet which means each Hindi character is pronounced.
-Hindi consonants carry an inherent vowel which can be altered or muted by means of diacritics or matra.
-Example of how to read Hindi words work below.
+Hindi consonants carry an inherent vowel which can be altered or muted by means of diacritics or mantra.

 Hindi Alphabet is very important when it comes to learning to write and read the Hindi Language.
 So make sure to practice pronouncing and writing the Hindi Alphabet whenever you can.
 As many times as you can.

 Within any language or language group, there may be significant changes in speech, vocabulary, and pronunciation.
 The term used to describe these changes is called a dialect.
 Some words or phrases that exist in one dialect may exist or be absent from a different dialect.
 The most common dialect in the Hindi language is the Khariboli Dialect.
 Khariboli is recognized as the standard Hindi dialects.